Take these important steps to plan for your health and safety during an emergency

 Accessing health care

 Follow your doctor’s advice about accessing health care during an emergency.
-However, if she/he is unavailable and there is an emergency, call 911 or visit your local emergency department.
-Note that emergency services, including emergency departments, could be very busy during an emergency.
-If you receive home care, speak with your care co-ordinator or homecare provider to identify a backup plan.
+However, if they are unavailable during an emergency, call 911 or visit your local emergency department.
+If you receive home care, speak with your care coordinator or homecare provider to identify a backup plan.

 Create a support network